NTech-Lab/docs/docs/system_requirements.rst

 A host for the :ref:`video face detection <video>` component must meet the following requirements (given that a video stream is 1 x 720p (1280×720) at 25FPS playback speed):

 .. note::
      Requirements depend on motion activity and the number of faces in video, the video face detector settings and FindFace Enterprise Server SDK overall load.
-To select an optimal configuration, contact NTechLab experts by email info@ntechlab.com.
+To select an optimal configuration, contact our experts by info@ntechlab.com.

 +------------------------+-------------------------------------------------------------------------+